Dynamic Catalog

 Debugging & Logs

 Stash Studio provides comprehensive logging and debugging tools for your dynamic catalog.
-Use these tools to monitor your catalog endpoint's performance and troubleshoot any issues:
+Use these tools to monitor your catalog endpoint and troubleshoot issues:

 - Check Stash Studio logs for endpoint response times